sugarlabs/musicblocks-v4/README.md

     - For _Windows_ or _Mac_ (_x86_64 / amd64_),
     [install _Docker Desktop_](https://www.docker.com/products/docker-desktop).

-2. Open a teminal and navigate to working directory (where the source code will reside).
+2. Open a terminal and navigate to working directory (where the source code will reside).

 3. _Git Clone_ (additional [installation](https://git-scm.com/downloads) of _Git_ required on
 Windows) this repository using